Skip to main content

 Customers are matched and deduplicated using:

-2. Email - If no external ID match, customers are matched by email
+2. Email - If no external ID match, customers are matched by email and linked without updating (existing data is preserved)

 This ensures you don’t create duplicate customer records when the same person makes multiple purchases.